 The first game between Army /Navy was played in 1880, with Navy emerging as the winner.
 They have played every year since, with the following 10 exceptions.
 In 1893, following a Navy victory, an incident after the game almost led to a duel between a Rear Admiral and Brigadier General.
 As a result of that event, President Cleveland called a cabinet meeting, after which, the Secretary of the Navy, Hillary A. Herbert and Secretary of War, Daniel S. Lamont, issued orders that the respective Academies could play only home game.
 These orders effectively defused the situation, as the game was placed on hold (1894-1898) for five years .
 In 1909, a cadet, Eugene Byrne, died in a game against Harvard and as a result, Army cancelled the rest of their season.
 During WW I, the game was put on hold in 1917 and again, in 1918 and finally, in 1923-24, the games were cancelled when the Academies could not agree on eligibility rules for the players.

 “The Event” was moved to Philadelphia in 1899 and has been played in the “City of Brotherly Love” (Greek Origins) for most of the 20th and 21st Centuries.
-The host sites include the following cities and number of games played in the respective venues: Philly: 83 games, 11 times in New York, Baltimore: 4 contests, East Rutherford: 4 games, Annapolis & West Point: 4 each, & Chicago, Pasadena, & Princeton each have hosted a game.
+The host sites include the following cities and number of games played in the respective venues: Philly: 83 games, New York:11, Baltimore: 4, East Rutherford: 4, Annapolis & West Point: 4 each, & Chicago, Pasadena, & Princeton each have hosted a game.

 SCFP was really happy that the NCAA agreed to move this game back a week.
 America needs to celebrate the young men and women, who are willing to make the commitment and sacrifice a military career demands.
 It is absolutely fitting that the last regular season college football game be played between Army & Navy and played on a weekend, when all other FBS programs are idle and, hopefully, honoring their gridiron peers!

-Americans will / should always honor the participants in this game, …. period… no question!
-Yet, for it to remain one of sport’s greatest rivalries, Army needs to stand up this year and put an end to this 14 year nose-bleed, or sadly, the rivalry may go the way of national championships and top ten rankings.
-Go Army!
+Americans will / should always honor the participants in this game, …. without hesitation or question!
+Yet, for it to remain one of sport’s greatest rivalries, Army needed to stand and put an end to a 14 year nose-bleed, (2002 through 2015) or sadly, the Army-Navy rivalry was going the way of the teams winning national championships and top ten rankings, a thing of the past!